 Tell us about your family (spouse, children, grandchildren, pets, etc.):

-Tell us about your family (spouse, children, grandchildren, pets, etc.): My husband, Steve and I have been married for 25 years.
-My oldest, Christian (24), lives in Omaha and works at Children's Hospital in the Radiology Department and would love to get into medical school.
-My daughter, Maggie (22) attends graduate school at Rockhurst University in Kansas City, MO, and will complete her Doctorate in Occupational Therapy in December.
-My youngest, Ben (20) attends UNL, Majoring in Forensics.
+Tell us about your family (spouse, children, grandchildren, pets, etc.): My husband, Steve and I have been married for 26 years.
+My oldest, Christian (25), lives in Omaha and works at Children's Hospital in the Radiology Department and is hoping to go to dental school.
+My daughter, Maggie (23) attends graduate school at Rockhurst University in Kansas City, MO, and will complete her Doctorate in Occupational Therapy in December.
+My youngest, Ben (21) attends UNL, Majoring in Forensics.
 He built the "Buddy Benches" that are on the SSM playground and field (Boy Scout Eagle Project).
 We are SSM parishioners, and our children all attended SSM School.
 We also have a Malshipoo named Ziggy!